 How do I have my water service cut off?

 Disconnect applications must be submitted in person.
 A photo ID is required of the account holder.

 If I have a problem with my utilities after hours, who do I contact?

 The utilities department hours are 8 a.m. to 5 p.m.
 Monday through Friday.
 In the event of an emergency, you can reach the on-call utilities staff person at 210-6237.
 Follow the prompt by entering your phone number, and your call will be promptly returned.

 When is garbage pickup?

-Garbage pickup day is Tuesday, Wednesday or Thursday of each week, unless a holiday falls on that day or an unforeseen problem occurs.
-Waste Management, the City’s garbage contractor, is responsible for customer notification of changes in pickup schedules.
-Information is also posted on the web site and on the door of City Hall when provided to the City by Waste Management.
-If you have any questions regarding holiday pickup, please call 965-0300.
+Garbage pickup is Monday - Friday, unless a holiday falls on that day or an unforeseen problem occurs.
+Waste Pro, the City’s garbage contractor, is responsible for customer notification of changes in pickup schedules.
+If you have any questions regarding garbage pickup, please call 912-290-2118.